-With City Council's mission statement at the forefront, Sharing Our Past, Embracing Our Future, City Council wants to ensure that the decision-making process for the slave auction block location takes place within the larger context of a community dialogue about race, history, and memory.
-This community dialogue has already begun, and it should continue, with leadership from the local religious community, business community, historians, academic institutions, and the local Black community and institutions.
+It is important to recognize that the City Council decision-making process, specific to the future of the auction block, has been taking place within the larger context of a community dialogue about race, history, and memory.
+The residents have been integral to these discussions since 2017 and Council’s actions have sought to reflect the voice of our community.
+This is further reflected in City Council's 2036 Vision Statement, Sharing Our Past, Embracing Our Future: The people of Fredericksburg are building a 21st century urban center on the foundation of this historic city at the fall line of the Rappahannock River.
+Fredericksburg is the hub of regional economic activity, a city with a multicultural population and thriving cultural scene, a place that works for everyone, a community where the people are writing the next chapters of Fredericksburg’s history.
+City Council wanted to ensure that the decision-making process for the slave auction block location takes place within the larger context of a community dialogue about race, history, and memory.
+The community dialogue began, and it should continue, with leadership from the local religious community, business community, historians, academic institutions, and the local Black community and institutions.
 City Council members wish to support this larger conversation and to participate in it.

-Online input was gathered on two options on the future of the slave auction block - for it to remain in place option A, or for it to be removed, option B. Input and comments were accepted in September 2017 here is a summary of the 602 responses to the questions.
+In September 2017 online input was gathered on two options on the future of the slave auction block - for it to remain in place option A, or for it to be removed, option B. Here is the summary of the 602 responses to the questions.
 Public Comment Summary (PDF)

 Council held a public forum on Saturday, September 23, 2017 for citizens to speak about the two options.
 Twenty-six citizens spoke at the forum.
 Approximately 100 people attended.

-The Phase 1 sessions were held during April and May 2018 with 140 individuals participating in small focus group settings.
+The International Coalition of Sites of Conscience led Phase 1 sessions were held during April and May 2018 with 140 individuals participating in small focus group settings.
 Staff from the International Coalition of Sites of Conscience gathered the stories that the community is currently telling about African American History and the slave auction block and how community members felt about those stories.
 The Phase 1 public report (PDF) details major themes extracted from the interviews and focus groups.

 Community Collaboration Brochure (PDF) - mailed to every household in 22401 in early July 2018 informing residents of the upcoming community discussions.

 Community collaboration continued in Phase 2 with a focus more specifically on the slave auction block through a series of public brainstorming sessions.
-Round 1 occurred on August 23 and 24 with several sessions at the Walker Grant Center, at 210 Ferdinand Street.
+Round 1 occurred on August 23 and 24 with several sessions at The Walker-Grant Center, at 210 Ferdinand Street.
 These sessions focused on reviewing the findings from the Phase 1 report (PDF) and what the reinterpretation of the slave auction block may look like based on these findings.
 Round 2 discussions occurred on September 24 and 25 with several sessions at Walker Grant Center.
 These sessions focused on a design and signage conversation and review of concepts.
-The Phase 2 report (PDF) was posted on December 28, 2018.
+The Phase 2 report (PDF) was published in December 2018.

 Phase 3 discussions occurred on October 23 and 24, November 13 and 14 and December 12 and 13 with all meetings occurring at the downtown Fredericksburg Library at 1201 Caroline Street.
 Topics were the following for October: Telling the Whole Story; for November: Creating Reflection and Connecting Past to Present; and for December: Education and Next Steps.
 These discussions delved deeper into topics that were heard during the first two phases including ways in which people talk about all facets of our history.
 The Phase 3 Final Report was released on March 13, 2019 at a special meeting of Council.